Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «And it shall come to pass, if ye diligently hearken unto me, saith the LORD, to bring in no burden through the gates of this city on the sabbath day, but hallow the sabbath day, to do no work therein» (Jer 17:24)

-Everything that was a burden had to be laid down on the Sabbath, so that the Sabbath would NOT be a burden.
+Everything that constituted a burden had to be set aside on the Sabbath, so that the Sabbath itself would NOT be a burden.

-God says it’s sacrilegious, blasphemous to disregard the Sabbath.
-God even said that Israel, that they had fallen away when they polluted the Sabbath:
+God says it is sacrilegious and blasphemous to disregard the Sabbath.
+God even said that Israel had fallen away when they polluted the Sabbath:

 «they polluted [to profane/wound] my sabbaths: then I said, I would pour out my fury upon them …withdrew Mine hand, and wrought for my name’s sake, that it should not be polluted [to profane/wound] in the sight of the heathen…» (Ezek.20,22)

-God didn’t want His sabbath to be profaned in the sight of the heathen.
-The Sabbath was a witness to them of God’s identity, and that witness was ruined.
-No Jew with respect for himself in the time of the Jerusalem council would call the Sabbath “a burden” they didn’t want to place upon the heathen.
+God did not want His Sabbath to be profaned in the sight of the Gentiles.
+The Sabbath was a witness to them of God’s identity, and that witness had been ruined.
+No self-respecting Jew at the time of the Jerusalem Council would call the Sabbath “a burden” they did not want to place upon the Gentiles.

-It’s clear from the setting of the meeting that they are just giving additional advice on how to handle the union of heathen converts and Jews together.
-No Jews, even those converted to Jesus, would want to dine with a heathen who still ate of a sacrifice that had been made to idols, or animals that had not been slaughtered in a kosher way.
-Many of the converted still had families they dined with who did this.
-And in order to bring the two together, the heathen had to at least consider doing these requirements, although they did not have to be circumcised to dine or even worship on the Sabbath with their fellow Jewish believer.
+It is clear from the meeting’s setting that they were simply providing additional guidance on how to handle the union of Gentile converts and Jews.
+No Jew, even those who had converted to Jesus, would want to dine with a Gentile who still ate of sacrifices made to idols, or animals that had not been slaughtered in a kosher manner.
+Many of the converts still had families they dined with who practiced these things.
+And in order to bring the two groups together, the Gentile converts had to at least consider meeting these requirements, although they did not have to be circumcised in order to dine or even worship on the Sabbath with their fellow Jewish believers.

-For those who have deceived millions abolishing God’s law using the Jerusalem council as their defense lack evidence and knowledge of Christ mission and His identity, but also about the controversies of the first Christian assembly.
+Those who have deceived millions by abolishing God’s law and using the Jerusalem Council as their defense lack evidence and knowledge of Christ’s mission and His identity, as well as knowledge of the controversies of the first Christian assembly.

-When the idea that God’s law was no longer valid was first presented, new scriptural verses were used to confirm this, dragging even more verses out of its context.
-When you start interpreting “evidence” wrong, every new evidence will be interpreted to fit with the already chosen understanding.
+When the idea that God’s law was no longer valid was first presented, new scriptural verses were used to confirm it, pulling even more verses out of their context.
+When one begins interpreting “evidence” incorrectly, every new piece of evidence will be interpreted to fit the already chosen conclusion.

-We will look at two such places.
-And please remember that the Bible warns us that Satan would use scripture and even Christ name to deceive people, and so part of his mission is to distort the meaning of the Bible so that people will stay in opposition to the truth.
-(2.Cor.11,14-15) Peter even said especially Paul’s letters are being twisted already in their day.
+We will look at two such passages.
+Please remember that the Bible warns us that Satan would use scripture and even Christ’s name to deceive people, and so part of his mission is to distort the meaning of the Bible so that people remain in opposition to the truth (2 Cor.
+11:14-15).
+Peter even said that Paul’s letters in particular were already being twisted in their own day.

 “As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction.”
 (2.Pet.3,16)

-This can explain why a first-century church would not even receive John, Christ beloved apostle who had known Jesus personally, into their congregation.
+This can help explain why a first-century church would not even receive John, Christ’s beloved apostle who had known Jesus personally, into their congregation.
 The controversy started early.
 The apostle John writes:

 “I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not. …neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church.”
 (3.Joh.1,9-10)

-Not only would he not receive the apostle himself, but cast out anyone who would.
-What was so provoking about the apostle Jesus even entrusted his mother to, that he would not be received in a Christian church?
-Pagan converts had already started to reject God’s law.
-John said:
+Not only would he not receive the apostle himself, but he cast out anyone who would.
+What was so offensive about the apostle to whom Jesus had even entrusted His own mother, that he would not be received in a Christian church?
+Pagan converts had already begun to reject God’s law.
+John wrote:

 “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1.Joh.2,4)

-John was rebuking people who claimed the name of “Christ” while rejecting God’s law.
-And this church mentioned in his third letter would not even receive him or his bretheren.
-Did not John know the true gospel?
-Did not John know Christ?
-Peter knew Paul was a devoted believer respecting God’s law but he saw how his words were misinterpreted even then which is why he made the warning.
+John rebuked those who claimed the name “Christ” while rejecting God’s law.
+And this church mentioned in his third letter would not even receive him or his brethren.
+Did John not know the true gospel?
+Did John not know Christ?
+Peter knew Paul was a devoted believer who respected God’s law, but he saw how Paul’s words were being misinterpreted even then, which is why he issued his warning.

 Misinterpreted Paul

-One of the things misinterpreted is found in Pauls letters to the Galatians where he writes:
+One of the things most commonly misinterpreted is found in Paul’s letter to the Galatians, where he writes:

 «But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?
 Ye observe days, and months, and times, and years.
 I am afraid of you, lest I have bestowed upon you labour in vain.» (Gal 4:9-11)

-Some think he is saying to the Galatians that keeping God’s times lead to captivity, that it’s bad, and that we are free from such things now.
-It almost sounds like it leads to perdition to keep the Sabbath or any of the Lord’s feasts.
+Some believe he is telling the Galatians that keeping God’s appointed times leads to captivity, that it is wrong, and that we are now free from such things.
+It almost sounds as though keeping the Sabbath or any of the Lord’s feasts leads to perdition.

-However only by placing the verses in context, it reveals something different.
-The verse before the two just quoted, clears it up:
+However, only by placing the verses in context does it reveal something different.
+The verse before the two just quoted clears it up:

 «Howbeit then, when YE KNEW NOT GOD, ye did service UNTO THEM which by nature are NO GODS.» (Gal 4:8)

-The Galatians were of pagan origin and they had previously served other gods.
-In fact, they had not even known the God of the Bible before hearing the gospel according to Paul in this verse.
+The Galatians were of pagan origin and had previously served other gods.
+In fact, according to Paul in this verse, they had not even known the God of the Bible before hearing the gospel.
 He continues:

 «But now, after that ye have known God, or rather are known of God, how TURN YE AGAIN to the weak and beggarly elements, whereunto ye desire again to be IN BONDAGE?»

-They cannot turn again to Biblical times and the Sabbath when they never observed them in the first place.
-Paul is here speaking of the customs of the pagans, their holy days and their practices.
-The Galatians had, while still proclaiming Christ name, turned back to pagan practices and mixed them with their newfound faith.
-Maybe feeling pressured by family and friends as not taking part often lead to rejection by their loved ones.
+They cannot turn again to biblical times and the Sabbath when they never observed them in the first place.
+Paul is here speaking of the customs of the pagans, their holy days, and their practices.
+The Galatians had, while still proclaiming Christ’s name, turned back to pagan practices and mixed them with their newfound faith, perhaps feeling pressured by family and friends, as not taking part often led to rejection by their loved ones.
 This is what Paul is criticizing.
-We know historically this is what happened with the Christian church early on, they mixed the feasts and times of the pagan religion with the Jewish-Christianity in order to remove the Jewishness out of the faith.
-Christians to this day still do what Paul called bondage, they keep previously pagan seasons and times and feasts.
-Church traditions were to mix the two and many Christians keep church traditions before the Bible and God’s laws.
-But it gets worse they claim they are free when they do it, and that those who keep God’s sabbaths are the ones in captivity.
-The meaning has been turned around.
+We know historically that this is what happened with the Christian church early on: they mixed the feasts and times of pagan religion with Jewish Christianity in order to strip the Jewishness out of the faith.
+Christians to this day still do what Paul called bondage; they keep previously pagan seasons, times, and feasts.
+Church traditions sought to blend the two, and many Christians place church traditions above the Bible and God’s laws.
+But it gets worse: they claim to be free when they do it, and say that those who keep God’s Sabbaths are the ones in captivity.
+The meaning has been turned completely around.
 The devil is very clever with his deceptions.
-That which is of God is now considered a sin and bondage and that which is from his invented religions is now considered freedom – all in the name of Christ.
+That which is of God is now considered sin and bondage, and that which comes from his invented religions is now considered freedom, all in the name of Christ.

-However, God said it was a pollution of His Sabbath to call it anything but holy and honorable.
-Anyone calling God’s sabbath bondage is profaning it like God previously said.
-But the verses in its context clearly show Paul is talking about Christians keeping pagan “times”.
+However, God said it was a pollution of His Sabbath to call it anything other than holy and honorable.
+Anyone calling God’s Sabbath bondage is profaning it, just as God previously warned.
+The verses, in their context, clearly show that Paul is speaking about Christians observing pagan “times” and engaging in astrological divination.

 «Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: Which are a shadow of things to come; but the body is of Christ.»

-Didn’t Paul just “judge” in respect of “moon” and “times” to the Galatians saying they were in bondage?
+Did Paul not just “judge” in respect of “moon” and “times” to the Galatians, saying they were in bondage?
 Is he now contradicting himself?
-No, this time he says “sabbath days”.
-He was judging them when he was talking about pagan times, but when he know speak of God’s times he says: “Let no man therefore judge you”.
-Judge: Return to old pagan times.
-Not judge: Things related to God’s times.
-Very simple.
+No. This time he speaks of “sabbath days.”
+He was rebuking them when speaking of pagan times, but when he now speaks of God’s times, he says: “Let no man therefore judge you.”
+To judge: returning to old pagan times.
+Not to judge: things related to God’s times.
+It is quite simple.

 He continues to speak of people worshiping angels, and «intruding into those things which he hath not seen» (verse 18).
 He then continues: